rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 > No matter where a function is invoked from, or even how it is invoked, its lexical scope is **only** defined by **where** the function was declared.

-Lexical Scopes can be modified at runtime by `eval`, `with`, and some other built-in functions (strongly discouraged), which are restricted by strict-mode (Great!).
+**Lexical Scopes** can be modified at runtime by `eval`, `with`, and some other built-in functions (strongly discouraged), which are restricted by strict-mode (Great!).
 Besides the danger of code injection through `eval`, performance of code will slow down.
 Scope will be dynamically generated when Engine executes the code, wasting all the optimization efforts of the Compiler from analyzing the static code before execution.

+In short, we can assume JavaScript do not have Dynamic Scope (scope determined by where function was called at runtime in the call stack, instead of function declaration and respecting the lexical scope chain)

+Another important concept:

+> It is true that internally, scope is kind of like an object with properties for each of the available identifiers.
+But the scope "object" is not accessible to JavaScript code.
+It's an inner part of the Engine's implementation.

 ### Namespace